 Sometimes there can be more gauge R&R variation than part-to-part variation

-Problems arises when the gauge R&R (gauge variation) is so big that we are unable to reliably detect a difference in the actual parts.
-Until we run a MSA study we simply do not know for sure where the variation is coming from and how much gauge error there is.
+Problems arise when the gauge R&R (gauge variation) is so big that we are unable to reliably detect a difference in the actual parts.
+Until we run an MSA study, we do not know for sure where the variation is coming from and how much gauge error there is.

 Select different sized parts for your gauge R&R study

-Running a gauge R&R MSA is simple, but there are a couple of key rules that need to be observed or you may generate unsatisfactory results.
+Running a gauge R&R MSA is straightforward, but there are a couple of fundamental rules that need to be observed, or you may generate unsatisfactory results.
 Selecting the right parts is critical.

 Gauge R&R study MSA walkthrough

 1) First, download the Gauge R&R MSA Pro tool from Adaptive BMS.

 2) Open the Gauge R&R MSA Pro tool — it,s an MS office excel file.

 3) Identify 2-3 operators to help you (you could be one of them)).

 4) Select your parts; you will need between 2-10.
 Label them clearly.